edenreich/Admin-Message-Bag-Loader-Javascript-Plugin/README.md

 For the admin panel, a messagebag, no jQuery needed.

 ##How To Use
-just embed this js file in your project, and then just when you want to run it just type:
+just embed this js file in your project, and then when you want to run it type:
 ```javascript
 AdminPanelLoader.start();
 ```